Taking It By the Book: David Court

 These are among the approximately 100,000 people who will visit the Desert Foothills Library this year, a number that is growing annually.
 It’s not a small feat in an age when print books are rapidly being replaced by digital media.

 Court has managed to anticipate the changes, while at the same time, keeping his finger on the pulse of the unique community he serves.
-Though eBooks are becoming increasingly popular (the library saw an 11 percent increase in eBook downloads last year), Court recognized years ago that, in order to survive, the library needed to create an entirely different identity for itself.
+More people are now discovering how to publish an ebook and as such, eBooks are becoming increasingly popular (the library saw an 11 percent increase in eBook downloads last year).
+Court recognized years ago that, in order to survive, the library needed to create an entirely different identity for itself.

 Now, less than a decade after he began, his annual budget has grown from $569,000 in 2010 to $850,000 this year.
 That doesn’t include the $2.2 million expansion completed this year, money that was raised partly through a successful capital campaign.